biolink/biolink-model/docs/index.md

  * [decreases molecular interaction](decreases_molecular_interaction.md) - indicates that the source decreases the molecular interaction between the target and some other molecular entity
  * [decreases molecular modification of](decreases_molecular_modification_of.md) - holds between two molecular entities where the action or effect of one leads to decreased molecular modification(s) of the other (e.g. via post-translational modifications of proteins such as the addition of phosphoryl group, or via redox reaction that adds or subtracts electrons)
  * [decreases mutation rate of](decreases_mutation_rate_of.md) - holds between a molecular entity and a genomic entity where the action or effect of the molecular entity decreases the rate of mutation of the genomic entity within a system of interest
- * [decreases response to](decreases_response_to.md) - holds between two molecular entities where the action or effect of one decreases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine, biological or pathological process) to the other
+ * [decreases response to](decreases_response_to.md) - holds between two molecular entities where the action or effect of one decreases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other
  * [decreases secretion of](decreases_secretion_of.md) - holds between two molecular entities where the action or effect of one decreases the rate of secretion of the other out of a cell, gland, or organ
  * [decreases splicing of](decreases_splicing_of.md) - holds between a molecular entity and an mRNA where the action or effect of the molecular entity decreases the proper splicing of the mRNA
  * [decreases stability of](decreases_stability_of.md) - holds between two molecular entities where the action or effect of one decreases the stability of the other within a system of interest